MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step3-copy-to-migrations.md

 # Step 3: Copy to migrations using Migration Manager

-After a Box user has been scanned and marked as ready, add them to your migration list.
+After the Box users have been scanned and marked as ready, add them to your migration list.

 1. In the **Users** tab, select the tasks (users) with a scan status of "Ready to migrate".
 1. Select **Copy to User migrations** from the action bar to activate "Copy to migrations" setting panel.